tcathcart/chatYTB/README.md

 a simple command line chatbot for interacting with transcripts of youtube videos using ChatGPT

 # dependencies
-The program is written for Python3 and has two other major dependencies: OpenAI API and an open-source library for accessing transcripts of YouTube videos.
+The program is written for Python3 and has two other major dependencies: the OpenAI API and an open-source library for accessing transcripts of YouTube videos.
 Both libraries are available through pip and can be installed using the following command in your terminal from inside the chatYTB directory: `pip install -r requirements.txt`.

 # usage
 `./python chatYTB.py`